-More specifically, the design of the East Side Project, including the 7121 Option A Project, will work in concert with its surroundings and form an integral part of a new urban composition that includes the refreshed Farm Women's Cooperative Market, new parks and neighborhood greens to the east, and the proposed future development to the west on the West Side Properties.
-The preliminary design concept for the East Side Project proposes to establish a revitalized Farm Women's Cooperative Market building as its center.
-A new two-story freestanding retail pavilion will be located to the east of the Farm Women's Cooperative Market building, and the majority of the ground floor in the mixed-use tower to the south is planned to provide retail uses facing the historic structure.
-These active retail spaces will accommodate elements such as canopies, signage, and outdoor seating to create a vibrant pedestrian realm.
-The site design includes a limited vehicular drive that will be carefully designed as a shared streetscape to encourage pedestrian activity and access to the revitalized Farm Women's Cooperative Market to the north and to the future green spaces to the east, and to minimize regular vehicular activity.
-(The "shared street" is described in more detail below.)
-The Applicants' consultants anticipate that the proposed vehicular drive will utilize an existing curb cut on Wisconsin Avenue and connect to Willow Lane on the eastern side of the retail pavilion and the northern edge of the site (eliminating the vehicular access to the east side of the Farm Women's Cooperative Market building that is proposed under Option B).
+More specifically, the design of the East Side Project, including the 7121 Option A Project, will work in concert with its surroundings and form an integral part of a new urban composition that includes the rehabilitated Farm Women's Cooperative Market, new parks and neighborhood greens to the east and south, and the proposed future development to the west on the West Side Properties.
+The preliminary design concept for the East Side Project proposes to establish a rehabilitated and revitalized Farm Women's Cooperative Market building as its center, with a new building addition that extends to the east into Parking Lot 24.
+The majority of the ground floor in the mixed-use tower to the south is planned to provide retail uses facing the rehabilitated and expanded historic structure.
+These active retail spaces will accommodate elements such as canopies, signage, and outdoor seating, all of which will contribute to the creation of a vibrant pedestrian realm in a new shared pedestrian street that will be located between the 7121 Option A Project and the expanded Farm Women's Cooperative Market building.
+The shared street's design proposes a limited vehicular drive that will facilitate pedestrian activity and allow access to the revitalized Farm Women's Cooperative Market to the north and to the future green spaces to the east, while minimizing regular vehicular activity.
+(The "woonerf" component of the shared street is described in more detail below.)
+The Applicants' consultants anticipate that the proposed vehicular drive will utilize an existing curb cut on Wisconsin Avenue and lead to Willow Lane on the eastern side of the Farm Women's Cooperative Market building addition (i.e., redirecting the vehicular access to the east side of the Farm Women's Cooperative Market building that is proposed under Option B).
 Two-story townhouse style units will be incorporated into the base of the low-rise wing of the building that fronts the proposed Eastern Greenway to the east.
-The Applicants' consultants anticipate that a total of 10 distinct units will be provided, and that they will have entrances directly from a public walkway that runs along the length of the eastern edge of the building.
+The Applicants' consultants anticipate that a total of 9 distinct units will be provided, and that they will have entrances directly from a public walkway that runs along the length of the eastern edge of the building.
 Parking and loading access will be incorporated into the southern portion of the building along the Leland Street frontage.
-A second parking entrance will be located to the east of the retail pavilion on the northern edge of the site and will be accessed via Willow Lane.
+A second parking garage entrance will be located to the east of the vehicular drive on the northern edge of the site and will be accessed via Willow Lane.